 The items that can be placed in a bin are almost limitless and include:

 • Paper – only those that are not personal.
 Those need to be shredded

 Some of these items can be donated to places like the Restore.
 Also, local scrap metal companies will pick up items for free.
 And lastly, you can take old computers to GEEP and get paid for them.

 These are all great methods of recycling.
 If you have the time to coordinate the various tasks, do so.
 BUT, if you need or want this done quickly, a DumpNMove Disposal bin is:

 • Efficient and

 There are a few items that you cannot be placed in the bins.
 They are:

 • Paints – Any amount of paint in the can makes it unacceptable for the disposal bin.
 Empty cans may be placed in the disposal bin or in your blue bin at the curb on recycling day.

 • Hazardous materials

-Take a thorough inventory of what you have in your home – you might be surprised how much extra stuff you really have and that you can fill a bin.
+Above all, before you start, take a thorough inventory of what you have in your home – you might be surprised how much extra stuff you really have and that you can fill a bin.